2022 Point-in-Time Count

-The PIT Dashboard with data going back several years is below, but if you would like to read a full narrative of the 2022 Point in Time Count, you may do so here:
+The PIT Dashboard with data going back several years is below, but if you would like to read a full narrative and methodology for the 2023 Point in Time Count, you may do so here:

-The PIT Dashboard with data going back several years is below, but if you would like to read a full narrative of the 2022 Point in Time Count, you may do so here:
+The PIT Dashboard with data going back several years is below, but if you would like to read a full narrative and methodology for the 2023 Point in Time Count, you may do so here:

 Key Takeaways:

-- The number of unsheltered individuals decreased by 23% from 2021.
+- The number of parenting youth decreased 57%

 For questions about this dashboard, please email Danielle Bagg Wireman.